claritylab/clarityeco/README.md

 # ClarityEco

-ClarityEco is an ecosystem of services communicating using [Thrift](https://thrift.apache.org/) to make RPC calls.
-These services can be integrated into larger applications to provide an optimized drop in component.
+ClarityEco is an ecosystem of services that make RPC calls using [Thrift](https://thrift.apache.org/).
+These provide an efficient drop-in component that can be integrated into larger applications.

 Currently the list of services includes:
 - Image Matching (imm)